-An eye-witness account (William of Malmesbury) tells of an earthquake affecting many parts of England.
+An eye-witness account from William of Malmesbury tells of an earthquake affecting many parts of England.
 (Symeon of Durham's Historia Regum, by John of Hexham.)
 This is interesting as it occurred just after an eclipse.
 See year 1185 when another eclipse and earthquake occurred.

 A large earthquake hit the eastern Mediterranean along the fault line that runs along that region.
 A huge amount of damage was done causing a major loss of life.
 The earthquake was so powerful that the massive castle Krak des Chevaliers was damaged and needed repairing.

 Canterbury Cathedral suffered another disastrous fire and was damaged so badly that it needed almost completely rebuilding.
 William of Sens was given the task of constructing a new Cathedral.
 William was injured by a fall from scaffolding and the work was continued by William the Englishman.

 Earth tremors damaged the Cathedral at Lincoln beyond repair.
 The earthquake must have been very powerful as it was said that it was felt throughout the country.
 Only the West front survived in good shape and rest of the building had to be demolished.